 Following residential or inpatient treatment, patients often benefit from enrolling in an intensive outpatient treatment (IOP) program for continuing care.
 In IOP, patients continue addiction treatment for pseudoephedrine.
 However, they have the flexibility to return to work, school, or transition to sober living while continuing to dedicate time to treatment programming.
-Learn more about our pseudoephedrine intensive outpatient treatment program.
+Learn more about our intensive outpatient treatment program.

 Aftercare services for pseudoephedrine addiction, or eating disorders, are available through outpatient treatment.
 Once a patient completes a higher level of treatment, they can continue to receive individual and group therapy services on an ongoing basis while residing in sober or independent living.
 Learn more about our addiction rehab aftercare program.

 Is Pseudoephedrine Addictive?